belavenir/P5-Vehicle-Detection/README.md

 I used the method proposed in class.
 The code can be found in the 12th code cell of Ipython Notebook.
 For time saving, I extract all the feature from a whole image once instead of sliding windows.
 The treshold heatmap and 'label' function is used for search best vote of detected car.

 In my initial pipeline, the result looks good but I think it is better to set up multiple scale sliding windows with respect to different image area.
-For example in horizon, we should use small sliding window but in area near camera vision, we should use a big window.
-In this way, I build up my final pipeline with 3 different scale of windows.

-####2.
-Final Pipeline

-Ultimately I searched on two scales using YCrCb 3-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.
-Here are some example images regarless some wobbly bounding boxes.
+I set up minimal scale in horizonal area, maximum scale for nearby area and a intermediate scale between them.
+In this way, I build up the initial pipeline(see the 14th code cell) with 3 different scale of windows.
+Moreover, I use a threshold to filter small detetected windows when `x-man-xmin < 50` or `yman-ymin < 50` as coded in the 13th cell.
+I searched on three scales using YCrCb 3-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.
+Here are some example images.

 ![alt text][image3]
 ![alt text][image4]